-Many people report feedback (or squealing) when they place the handset of the telephone next to their hearing aid.
-When placed correctly, telecoils can eliminate this feedback because the hearing aid microphone is turned off and the hearing aid only amplifies the signal coming through the telecoil.
+Many people report feedback or "squealing" when they place the handset of the telephone next to their hearing aid.
+Telecoil hearing aids can eliminate this feedback because their microphones automatically turn off to block out ambient sound and the hearing aids only amplify the phone signal coming through the telecoil.

 FCC rules also generally require that telephones allow volume to be increased to accommodate individuals with hearing disabilities whether or not they use hearing aids.
 Telephones allowing high volume levels must automatically reset to a lower volume each time the handset is returned to an on-hook condition.
 Telephone equipment manufacturers may request a waiver permitting high volume telephones to remain at the high volume setting under certain conditions.

 Telephone manufacturers are required to clearly label their telephones and the telephone packaging containing hearing aid-compatible handsets.
 They must also make information available in the package or product manual, and require service providers to make the performance ratings of hearing aid-compatible telephones available.